 For many Aboriginal people in the region, there is a deep cultural and spiritual bond with their country, the land or waters with which they have a traditional or contemporary association.
 This also includes people from outside the region who are connected to it by cultural or family ties.
 Much of the Aboriginal population is mobile, with the number of people living in a particular area fluctuating due to factors such as the seasons, community events and traditional ceremonies.

 There are three areas of Aboriginal owned lands within the region.

 Yalata Aboriginal lands

 The Yalata Community has a fluctuating population of between 300-500 Aboriginal people depending on the influence of cultural business, sorry business, intense weather events and season.
 Most community members speak a southern dialect of Pitjantjatjara and live mainly in the Yalata township (Community), which was set up on a pastoral property when the Ooldea Mission closed in 1952.
-The Yalata community leases the Yalata Lands, totalling 5000 square kilometres, through arrangements under the Aboriginal Lands Trust Act 1966.
-Today, Yalata is governed at the local level by the Yalata Community Council and covers an area of 456,300 hectares.
+Yalata Land, held in trust through arrangements under the Aboriginal Lands Trust Act 1966 is governed at the local level by the Yalata Community Council and covers an area of 456,300 hectares.

 Maralinga Tjarutja Lands

 Anangu Pitjantjatjara Yankunytjatjara Lands

 The Anangu Pitjantjatjara Yankunytjatjara (APY) community has a population of about 2000 Aboriginal people who live in about 20 communities and homelands.
 Almost 90% of the total APY population speaks Pitjantjatjara or Yankunytjatjara at home.
 The APY community leases the APY Lands, totalling over 100,000 square kilometres, through arrangements under the Aboriginal Lands Trust Act 1966.
 Today, the APY Lands are governed at the local level by the APY Executive Board as well as incorporated bodies for many of the APY communities.